locosoft1986/RpiBareMetalDockerEnv/README.md

 This is a template dockerfile and makefile for bare metal programming in Raspberry Pi.It includes the arm-none-eabi-gcc 5.3(2016 q1) and CMake 3.5.2.

+The workspace directory will be your work directory in the container.
+You can create or pull new projects in this directory.

 ## How to use
 ### Install Docker
 You can refer to https://docs.docker.com to install the docker.
-If you use windows, the MingW environments are required.
-And the MSYS and MingW bin directories must be added to the Windows' PATH.
+If you use Windows, the MingW environments are required.
+And the MSYS and MingW bin directories should be added to the Windows' PATH.
 And the make in MSYS of the MingW is also required.

 ### To build:
 ```